1984–85 Wolverhampton Wanderers F.C. season: The season

-On 4th May 1985, Wolves travelled to Brighton & Hove Albion and received their third 5-1 thumping of the season, this time, unfortunately for West Bromwich Albion fans was not to be televised live.
+On 4 May 1985, Wolves travelled to Brighton & Hove Albion and suffered their third 5-1 defeat of the season.
 During the game, goalkeeper Tim Flowers received a head injury whilst stopping a 27th-minute penalty at 2–0 down.
 Flowers was not allowed treatment for the injury and the referee had the spot kick retaken.
-Whilst this was a controversial moment.
-There was nothing controversial about the result with Wolves officially being relegated to the third division that day.
+The defeat confirmed that Wolves would be relegated to Division 3.

-The following game would be the penultimate of the season and would also be Docherty final home match at Molineux.
-The match would be a rare success with Wolves recording their 8th win of the season in a 2–1 victory over Huddersfield Town in front of a diminished crowd of 4,422.
-Down 10,400 from the crowd that had witnessed Docherty's first game in charge just eight months previous.
-Scott Barrett was selected in goal for the match, replacing the injured Flowers and on the scoresheet were Alan Ainscow and Derek Ryan, two players who had made their debuts for Wolves on the opening day.
-The decreased attendance had been a reflection on what had been a beleaguering and battering season that the club had experienced.
+The following game was the penultimate of the season and would also be Docherty's final home match at Molineux.
+The match was a rare success: Wolves recorded their eighth win of the season with a 2–1 victory over Huddersfield Town, with goals from Alan Ainscow and Derek Ryan.
+Scott Barrett played in goal, replacing the injured Flowers.
+The match was played in front of a diminished crowd of 4,422, less than a third of the crowd that had witnessed Docherty's first game in charge just eight months earlier, with the decline seen as a reflection of the club's poor season.

-The final day of the season, 11 May 1985, is a date etched in the memory of many football fans as whilst Wolves were losing 3–0 to promotion hopefuls Blackburn Rovers at Ewood Park (they would miss out on promotion by 1 point), 41.6 miles East, Bradford City were drawing 0–0 with Lincoln Town when a small fire started in Block G of Valley Parade, killing 56 spectators in what was a dark and tragic day for football.